 Backed by an experienced fund manager Neelesh Surana…

-Mirae Asset Tax Saver Fund is managed since its launch by Neelesh Surana, who is also the Chief Information Officer of Mirae Asset AMC.
+Mirae Asset Tax Saver Fund is managed since its launch by Neelesh Surana, who is also the Chief Investment Officer of Mirae Asset AMC.
 Neelesh has over 25 years of experience in financial services including 12+ years in fund management.

 Mirae Asset Tax Saver Fund has been able to outperform Nifty 500 Total Return Index by 5.9% since its inception (28-Dec-15).